Cenorhabditis/tp_illumination_qb/README.md

 #### 6. **Data quantification**
   - See "genome_elimination_quantification.sh" script.
 Used to map the clean reads to the *M.belari* index to create a compte table.
 We used the Kalipso program with length of 552 and Standard Deviation of 200 taken from the IGFL illumina sequencing data recap (Benjamin's report).

+#### 7. **Data analysis**
+  - Different analysis have been made and all the scripts are located in the same document: "genome_elimination.sh".
+  - We proceded to a principal component analysis (PCA), to an identification of the genes with the most significant expression change during genome eliminatinon phase, to expression pattern comparison and to interactome analysis with the "string" database.